157: PROUD TO BE A CRAZY HORSE STORYTELLER

 When we finished our walk along the Presidential Trail, my exhausted photographer snapped one last image from the Avenue of Flags before the three of us made our way to the Jeep.

-It was a few minutes past 10:30am when we finished our up and down half-mile hike along the 422 steps of the Presidential Trail and I knew my photographer and his wife were exhausted by the time we returned to the Avenue of Flags.
+It was a few minutes past 10:30am when we finished our up and down half-mile hike along the 422 steps of the Presidential Trail, and I knew my photographer and his wife were exhausted by the time we returned to the Avenue of Flags.
 There was no doubt in my mind they were spent because both of my “ancient” companions had collapsed onto a bench where they sat and caught their breath.
 From that bench, I gazed up at the larger-than-life faces that graced the mountainside before me; I was overcome with patriotism as I bathed in American pride.
 Five months earlier I had touched the Liberty Bell in Philadelphia and that was amazing.
 But nothing, and I mean not a single site in our country, symbolizes the United States of America like Mount Rushmore does – especially under a clear blue sky.
 I smiled to myself when Tom said to his wife: “This was perfect.
 Only a bald eagle flying overhead could make the setting any better!”
 I couldn’t have agreed with him more.

 We had a couple of hours to kill in Keystone before we needed to make our way to Crazy Horse Memorial, which was located less than 20 miles to the west.
 Prior to our departure from the Mountain View Lodge that morning, my photographer had made a two o’clock reservation for the three of us to visit the mountain sculpture of the Oglala Lakota warrior Crazy Horse.
 And in true “Tom Watson style”, my photographer mentioned our tour would consist of more than admiring the sculpture from a distance; like we had done at Mount Rushmore.
 Instead, the three of us were scheduled to take a shuttle ride up onto Crazy Horse’s extended left arm and look the Native American war leader directly in his sculpted granite eyes.
 I was excited; that tour sounded as though it’ll be an experience of a lifetime.
 But Vicki, on the other hand, had reservations due to her fear of heights; especially when Tom mentioned we would be about 500 feet above the surrounding terrain.